Florida Appellate Practice and Advocacy Eight Edition

 §4.13 Cite update: Fla.
 Organic Aquaculture, LLC v.
 Advent Environmental Systems, LLC, 268 So.
 3d 910 (Fla.
 5th DCA 2019).

-§4.27; 4.32; 8.13 Effective January 23, 2020, the Florida Supreme Court amended Rule 9.130 to eliminate the requirement that the denial of sovereign immunity (or immunity for a civil rights claim) be as a matter of law, thereby broadening the nonfinal review of such orders.
+§4.27; 4.32; 8.13 Amended Rule 9.130 eliminates the requirement that the denial of sovereign immunity (or immunity for a civil rights claim) be as a matter of law, thereby broadening the nonfinal review of such orders.

-Effective April 1, 2022, Rule 9.130(a)(3) is amended to permit review of orders that: (G) grant or deny a motion for leave to amend to assert a claim for punitive damages.
+Rule 9.130(a)G) permits review of orders that grant or deny a motion for leave to amend to assert a claim for punitive damages.

 §4.32 The Supreme Court agreed with the district court in Florida Highway Patrol that the rule as worded did not permit review.
 As discussed above, the Court revised the rule.